 - 800 Literature & rhetoric

 - 900 Geography & history

-Atlases contain map and other geographical information.
-These are shelved under the south windows and have “Atlas” above the call number.
+Atlases contain map and other geographic or demographic information.
+These are shelved under the south windows and They have “Atlas” above the call number.

 Audio Visual (AV) Collection